 BABIES IN WITHDRAWAL: The Zaky ZAK along with The Zaky HUG, is particularly beneficial to promote maternal-infant bonding.
 They support infants receiving the Eat, Sleep, Console (ESC) Model of Care (or any model) for NAS symptoms.
 It facilitates 24/7 ergonomic, evidence-based, non-pharmacologic, and nurturing care for babies and parents.

 KANGAROO CARE IN THE NICU, PICU, or other hospital unit: The Zaky ZAK has been the leader in kangaroo care in hospitals since 2010 and was originally designed to hold fragile babies in critical care.
 Any baby and parent that have green light to be skin to skin can do it with The Zaky ZAK.

 SKIN TO SKIN CONTACT WHEN THE PARENT SEEMS UNABLE.
 Dr. Jackson is a breast cancer survivor and met many new moms undergoing cancer treatment.
 They could not hold the babies because their own arms were weak.
 Seeing their faces as they held their babies skin to skin with the Zaky ZAK is something she will never forget.
 Same applies for parents with problems with their arms, amputees, etc.

 Materials and features

-and with zippers (zippers are quiet, reliable, it opens fully and can be partially opened, they are easy to use, easy to adjust, can be used in any setting, and the parents may put them on and off with or without help).
+The Zaky ZAK is cotton because it washes cleaner than other fibers and often doesn’t need to be dry-cleaned.
+It uses zippers (zippers are quiet, reliable, it opens fully and can be partially opened, they are easy to use, easy to adjust, can be used in any setting, and the parents may put them on and off with or without help).
 It is also tagless and free of embroidery that can bother the naked skin of the baby or parent.